 1. Motivating Employees to Mentor Is One of the Most Common Mentoring Challenges

-One of the most common challenges organizations faces while starting a mentoring program is getting the right number of mentors to participate.
+One of the most common challenges organizations face while starting a mentoring program is getting the right number of mentors to participate.
 It’s hard to find an experienced employee who wants to invest their time in shaping others’ futures.
 When there are lots of talented, inexperienced employees, ready to be mentored, the demand for mentors surpasses the supply.

 Solution: Make sure that your employees are aware of the fact that the benefits of mentoring are not one-sided.
 Sharing hard-earned knowledge for the benefit of others is extremely satisfying and rewarding.